Child labour in the diamond industry: Cultural depictions

 On 4 July 2005 American rap star Kanye West, released a song titled Diamonds from Sierra Leone as the lead single of his second studio album, Late Registration, containing a repeated sample of the theme song for the 1971 James Bond film, Diamonds Are Forever as performed by Shirley Bassey.
-The song is revealing the hard life of child workers in Sierra Leone, like other West African nations who since 1991 having been forced to mine conflict diamonds and die in civil wars financed by them: "Good Morning!
+The song focuses on the hard life of child workers in Sierra Leone, like other West African nations who since 1991 having been forced to mine conflict diamonds and die in civil wars financed by them: "Good Morning!
 This ain't Vietnam.
 Still, people lose hands, legs, arms for real/Little was known of Sierra Leone, and how it connect to the diamonds we own...".
-The music video was directed by Hype Williams and shot entirely in black-and-white in Prague, featuring visuals of young African children toiling away in mines under the careful watch of their wardens with juxtaposed with scenes of wealthy Westerners shopping in boutiques and trying on jewellery.
+The music video was directed by Hype Williams and shot entirely in black-and-white in Prague, features visuals of young African children toiling away in mines under the careful watch of their wardens with juxtaposed with scenes of wealthy Westerners shopping in boutiques and trying on jewelry.

-The song peaked at number forty-three on the Billboard Hot 100, was moderately successful on the iTunes music service, and peaked in the eight spot on the UK Top 40.
-It won a Grammy Award for Best Rap Song at the 48th Grammy Awards.